 When I started making the dance NOVA, in late 2005, I was dealing with the aftermath of the break-up of a relationship.
 I felt depressed and unable to come to some kind of resolution about the break-up.
 At the same time, I was trying to clear out my life at home, trying to get to a new stage of life.
 I had all these old clothes I had put into huge garbage bags, and I was just about to get rid of them when I decided to take them to the studio instead.
 And then in one stroke I got the idea of having the dancers dress in layers of these clothes, and to have the layers be slowly cut away bit by bit by other people.
 For me, it was a metaphor for what it feels like to become closer and closer with someone, and then to be left at the end, standing naked, so to speak, to the world, having lost one's protection, or defenses, gradually.
 Additionally, the idea of “cutting” had other meanings for me at the time, as I had had major surgery about six months before this.
 And more positively, I had participated in a weekend ceremony with Buddhist monks, a healing chö, that was performed to “cut away” negative karma that was interfering with spiritual growth.
 So “cutting away” in its many meanings was something that was on my mind and I chose that as a way to start the piece.
 It was conceived of as a kind of stand-alone performance event (it took about 20 minutes to cut all the clothes off), and then I decided I wanted to get to an expression of anger somewhere in the work.
 The whole piece had a kind of 60’s vibe – there was a painting of an American flag that we made – Walter Dundervill and I painted it on a piece of white marley and taped it down in the center of the floor - so the expression of anger was contained in the imagery of 60’s radicals confronting some larger authority.
 (Chase Granoff perfectly embodied that young radical energy when he shouted “Fuck You!” over and over while giving the finger to some imagined authority far in the distance.)
 Well, so that's how the piece took shape, little by little, different performance goals for different sections, and then all put together to make the dance.

 And aspects of the subtext of making this piece became very satisfying to me; eventually we had to start purchasing clothing just for the purpose of cutting it up.
-And it became clear that the clothes couldn't just be any old ratty clothes; they had to signify a certain materialism.
-So it was satisfying to use grant money to purchase clothes and then to cut them up; I really enjoyed that – because it seemed such a pure and honest expression - of sacrifice, I suppose.
-The dancers even donated some of their own clothing for the ritual; they also sacrificed.
+And it became clear that the clothes couldn't be just any old ratty clothes; they had to signify a certain materialism.
+So it was satisfying to purchase clothes and then to cut them up; I really enjoyed that – because it seemed such a pure and honest expression - of sacrifice, I suppose.
+The dancers even donated some of their own clothing for the ritual; so they also sacrificed.
 And then I used all the cut-up clothing in my next piece in a totally different way.
 I recycled the clothes, and this felt significant, too.
 There was something very biological in it, and something personally significant for me.

 The two women in that dance were Jennifer Kjos and Tasha Taylor.
 This all took place – 10 shows - in my little studio down on West Broadway in Manhattan, and I presented it as a work-in-progress.
 I originally had a commitment to re-stage it at the Kitchen.
 But somehow – and I never understood how – that plan got derailed and I was never able to restage the work.